kentico-matthews/Custom.Xperience.Stripe/README.md

 var options = xperienceStripeService.getDirectOptions(order, Url.Action(action: "ThankYou", controller: "Checkout"), Url.Action(action: "Login", controller: "Account"));
 ```

-If you prefer to manually capture an order's payment, rather than using the setting to do so when the order reaches a certain status, you can use code like this somewhere in the admin solution, for example, in a custom scheduled task.
+If you prefer to manually capture an order's payment, rather than using the Order-Status-based setting, you can use code similar to the following example.
+(For instance, you could do this in a custom scheduled task.)

 ```c#
 //Get the order